pero-jolak/studying-scientific-ml/README.md

 ## Numerical linear algebra

-In these part I implement two iterative methods for solving large, sparse systems of linear equations which are typically encountered in solving engineering problems involving partial differential equations.
+In this part I implement two iterative methods for solving large, sparse systems of linear equations which are typically encountered in solving engineering problems involving partial differential equations.

 ### Conjugate gradient method (CG)